 IMMA is delighted to announce its Summer School, taking place from 10 to 14 June 2019.
 This week-long intensive programme, featuring talks and workshops by a range of national and international artists, theorists and critics, will focus on the connections between art and politics.
 Applications are invited from students of all ages and disciplines enrolled in an educational institution in Ireland in 2019.

-The summer school will take place against the backdrop of IMMA’s exhibitions in 2019, which includes the work of Colombian artist Doris Salcedo Acts of Mourning, (April – July, 2019); work from Les Levine’s Resurrection (Feb – May, 2019); and also a Derek Jarman retrospective, Protest!, (Nov 2019 – Feb 2020).
-See IMMA’s website for more information www.imma.ie.
+The Summer School will take place against the backdrop of IMMA’s exhibitions in 2019, which includes the work of Colombian artist Doris Salcedo Acts of Mourning, (April – July, 2019); work from Les Levine’s Resurrection (Feb – May, 2019); and a retrospective of the work of Derek Jarman, PROTEST!, (Nov 2019 – Feb 2020).

 What is political art?

 What is the relationship between art and politics?

 Can art be non-political?